 Workout Regularly

-Regular exercise improves focus and lowers impulsiveness, so helping to control ADHD symptoms.
+Regular exercise improves focus and lowers impulsiveness, helping to control ADHD symptoms.
 Exercise generates endorphins that boost mood and help to lower stress.
 Add to your regimen activities you enjoy—jogging, yoga, dancing, or something else.

 Relaxation Techniques